 5. Oil (for this recipe, I use avocado oil, but you can use coconut oil as well.
 Both are divine for healthy granola)

 6. Spices: sea salt adds flavour to your granola.
-In baking, salt also enables crunchy layers to bloom forth at the cool down stage.
+In baking, salt also enables crunchy layers to bloom forth at the cool-down stage.
 I also added cinnamon, vanilla extract and nutmeg for extra yummy flavours.

-Granola can be highly calorific, the more you put into it, the higher the numbers, so keep it simple.
+Granola can be highly calorific; the more you put into it, the higher the numbers, so keep it simple.

-• Bake on a parchment lined pan, to ensure the honey and oil stick to the oats and not the pan.
+• Bake on a parchment-lined pan, to ensure the honey and oil stick to the oats and not the pan.

-• Do not break up the cooled granola too much, if you like clumps instead of loose grains.
+• Do not break up the cooled granola too much if you like clumps instead of loose grains.
 I prefer loose grains though…just do you 🙂

-• Do not bake for too long and turn the mixture half way through the baking process, to ensure an even golden brown hue.
+• Do not bake for too long and turn the mixture halfway through the baking process, to ensure an even golden brown hue.

 • Let the granola cool down completely before breaking it up.
-This gives you more clumps and allows the granola stay crunchy, crispy and dry.
+This gives you more clumps and allows the granola to stay crunchy, crispy and dry.

-• Store in an air tight container (alternatively, you can store it in the freezer for a longer life span.
+• Store in an air-tight container (alternatively, you can store it in the freezer for a longer life span.

-This recipe yields 16 servings (in half cup quantities).
+This recipe yields 16 servings (in half-cup quantities).

 INGREDIENTS: